 Difficulty: Moderate

-The Elephant Arch Trail is the sandiest hike on this list.
+The Elephant Arch Trail is the sandiest hike on this list, passing through scenic sand dunes that add to the unique landscape and hiking experience.
 If you plan on making this trek, you’re going to want hiking sandals or you’ll be walking home with a beach in your shoes.
 Drink lots of water and go early if you can.
 You’ll be able to admire the wildflowers, red rock, and of course the arch itself.
 Go on this hike